rust-lang/rfcs/active/0000-allocator.md

 Note: intrinsics are needed because the appropriate code will depend on whether `U` winds up being sized or not.
 We might be able to get away with one core intrinsic `ty_is_dst()` or something like that.
-This is relatively minor detail: the same helper functions will exist either way.
+This is relatively minor detail: similar helper functions would exist either way.

 ```rust